LucasdeCastro/dyform/README.md

 export default Form;
 ```

-That instance have two method to create a form: build and create
+That instance has two methods to create a form: build and create

 #### Example with the build method